 In addition to the tightened regulation of manufacture, extra precautions were introduced at the point of sale.
 Purchasers now have to produce an array of documents proving their entitlement to buy the number plates for a registration number, and to establish their identity.

-According to DVLA, one or more of the following documents is acceptable as proof of identity and address:
+One or more of the following documents is acceptable as proof of identity and address

 - Driving licence